quasarframework/quasar-framework.org/source/components/js-animations.md

-  done (finalPosition) {...}, // function to call when animation is done cancel (currentPosition) {...}, // function to call when animation is aborted apply (currentPosition) {...}, // function called on each step so you can apply changes easing (currentPosition) { // custom easing function
+  done (finalPosition) {...}, // function to call when animation is done cancel (currentPosition) {...}, // function to call when animation is aborted apply (currentPosition) {...}, // function called on each step so you can apply changes easing (currentPosition) { // custom easing function, see below
     // ...return transformation of currentPosition...
   }
 })